itaysk/itaysk.github.io/_posts/2016-10-24-hacker-news-visual-rank-extension.md

 [Hacker News](https://news.ycombinator.com) is one of my favorite sites, every idle minute I have is probably spent there.
 For those who don't know, It's a tech news sharing site that puts users first - users submit items, users vote on interesting items, and users discuss items (similar to reddit).

 I noticed that whenever I read the front page, when I skim over items, I always take note of how many points and comments each have.
 It's became an automated pattern for me to see what others though of that item.
-The way items are structured o the page makes it annoying to read if you care about the number of points and comments - Your eyes will jump from side to side, see for yourself
+The way items are structured on the page makes it annoying to read if you care about the number of points and comments - Your eyes will jump from side to side, see for yourself

 ![HN item](/images/2016-10-24-hacker-news-visual-rank-extension_1.png)